cavefish/uo-developer-handbook/projects/sphereserver/README.md

 *URL:* [Project url](https://wiki.spherecommunity.net/index.php?title=Main_Page)
 *GitHub:* [Source code](https://github.com/Sphereserver/Source)

 *Description:* One of the oldest homebrew servers available.
-The server is open-source an can be extended through the use of script files.
+The server is open-source and can be extended through the use of script files.

 ## Tips on installation